pfillipi/weelprod/README.md

 # Frontend Developer - Assessment

-Our research team wants us to add a new component to one of our apps to display Water Production data to our customers.
+Our research team wants us to add a new component to one of our apps to display Water Production data.
 They provided us with a `data.json` file which contains a list of objects for different dates.
 The object type is described below:

 ```typescript
 type WaterRate = {